top of page

 2 hours of lecture, 1 hour of laboratory per week

 This course examines the anatomy, physiology, and function of the ocular motor system.
 Neurology of eye movements is also presented including the pathophysiology of neuro-ophthalmic disorders.
 The biophysics and kinematics of all functional classes of human eye movements are discussed, both normal and abnormal clinical characteristics, including etiology, signs, symptoms, differential diagnosis, and management strategies.
-Laboratory sessions present evidence-based clinical techniques for testing ocular motility and include student presentations of innovative techniques, clinical devices, and unique case studies.
 (2.5 credits)

 BVS 245: Developmental Vision And Neurobiology